Monthly Neighborhood Offense Statistics Report Walkthrough

 a.
 Date Filter

 The Date Filter is the primary selection tool for the date range.
-The dual-slider defaults to the 12 most recent months that data is available.
-To change the months in view, use the sliders or click on the month name and type in to the text box.
-The left slider (and text) controls the “start” date of the analysis and the right slider (and text) controls the “end” date.
+The dropdown filter defaults to the 13 most recent months that data is available.
+To change the months in view, hit the down arrow to the right of "(Multiple values)" and select the check boxes next to the corresponding months and years you would like to view.
 There is no limit to the number of months; however, the Offense Count by Month chart gets crowded past 14 months.

 b.
 Offense Count by Category